 The Sierra Institute for Community and Environment (Sierra Institute), in cooperation with the Lassen Volcanic National Park (LAVO) is hiring one Wilderness Fuels Module (WFM) Crew Leader to lead an eight person crew performing fuels management in LAVO to promote future prescribed and/or managed fire activities in wilderness areas of the park.
 The WFM Crew Leader, under the direction of Sierra Institute support staff and LAVO specialists, will be responsible for leading the WFM crew in safely falling, bucking, and limbing live and dead trees and constructing fireline using predominantly non-mechanized equipment (e.g., crosscut saws, axes, etc.) in undeveloped wilderness areas.
+Crew members will also use non-mechanized equipment to fall low-complexity, small diameter trees.
 Mechanical thinning (chainsaws) may be used for project implementation in non-wilderness areas.
 Fuels are rearranged, either by piling or lopping and scattering depending upon fuel loading, to facilitate future prescribed fire.
 The WFM Crew will also be responsible for mentoring Sierra Institutes youth corps, "P-CREW", for a portion of the season while they assist with the project.
 The crew may also assist as necessary with other activities to advance landscape restoration in the region.